Need some quick tips or guidance? Read more on our blog!

 Partnered with Locality

 Insurance for leisure trusts can include a wide variety of covers tailored to your organisation’s needs.
-As a well-established leisure trust insurance broker, we have over 30 years of experience developing bespoke insurance solutions that can include:
+We have over 30 years of experience developing bespoke insurance and risk management solutions that can include:

 We work with a market-leading panel of insurers to offer flexible protection for a range of organisations and activities across the UK.
 This includes small centres, large multiple-location leisure groups and a wide variety of activities.
 We can also support with risk management workshops.